 10. Visualize your ideal life at least twice daily for at 5-10 minutes.

 Perhaps sooner or later we may collectively include these 10 routines in our lives daily and experience magnificent outcomes, better than we ever dreamed possible.
-Because we are all entitled to have a positive, successful and fun-filled life and business.
+Because we are all entitled to have a positive, successful and fun-filled life and want an online business coach.

 Chuck Palanuk said “Find out what you’re afraid of and go live there”.
 I love that philosophy on life.
 It inspires courage.
 I wonder when you’ll be ready to apply it in your life and business?